Abdallah Mabel

-Abdallah Mabel (born April 14, 1983), also known as "La Panthère", is a French-Cameroonian Muay Thai kickboxer, famous for his technical and unpredictable fighting style.
+Abdallah Mabel (born July 27, 1983) is a French-Cameroonian Muay Thai kickboxer.

 Biography and career

 Biography

-Abdallah Mabel was born on 14 April 1983.
 Mabel resides in Lyon, France and trains at Gym boxing St Fons in Lyon, Saint-Fons.
 His trainer is Nasser Kacem.

-He begins Muaythai at the age of 15-16, with Nasser Kacem who was educator in the suburbs of Lyon.
+He started Muaythai at the age of 15–16, with Nasser Kacem who was educator in the suburbs of Lyon.
 Fan of Van Damme and Bruce Lee, he decided out of curiosity to see one of his classes.
 Then came the era of televised galas on Canal Plus with great boxers such as Jo Prestia, Dany Bill, Ramon Dekkers and others that made him want to invest 100% in this sport.
 The success of the K-1 World Max is for something as well.

 Being the youngest of his family and seeing that he accumulated successes, his older brothers have totally entrusted to Nasser Kacem.
 To exercise his passion, Abdallah shares his time between training and working as an educator in his hometown.

 Early career

 After 11 years of practice, it counts 102 fights, 86 wins (including 22 by knockout), 18 defeats and 3 draws.
 Abdallah Mabel fought in Muaythai, in Kickboxing and Full Contact.

 In 2005 he was French Muay Thai Champion Class B, WPKC Intercontinental Kick Boxing Champion.
 In 2007 he became WFC World Muay Thai Champion.
 In 2009 he won the title of Champion WAKO World Full Contact and TK2 World Max tournament.
-In 2010 he won the UKC France MAX tournament, he reached the finals of the Explosion Fight Night Vol.01 and he won again the tournament TK2 World MAX.
+In 2010 he won the UKC France MAX tournament, reached the finals of the Explosion Fight Night Vol.01 and once again won the tournament TK2 World MAX.

 Mabel fought the biggest names in Muay Thai and Kickboxing : Farid Villaume, Kaoponglek, Giorgio Petrosyan, Big Ben, Karim Ghajji, Kem Sitsongpeenong, Saiyok, Naruepol Fairtex.

-He faced Super X Por.Petchnamchai at Thai Fight: Lyon on September 19, 2012 in Lyon, France, and won via TKO in the second round.
+He faced Super X Por.Petchnamchai at Thai Fight: Lyon on September 19, 2012, in Lyon, France, and won via TKO in the second round.

 He defeated Bruce Codron by third-round TKO due to doctor stoppage at Nuit des Champions in Marseilles on November 24, 2012.

 Mabel will fight Johann Fauveau at Warriors Night in Levallois, France on March 2, 2013.